The Ultimate Guide On Short-Term Savings In Singapore

 Cost of investment will erode performance

-However, if you are interested in considering this instrument for the purpose of your short-term savings, you can refer to a comparison done by seedly here.
+If you are interested in considering this instrument for the purpose of your short-term savings, you can refer to a comparison done by seedly here.

 For a horizon of above 5 years, you may want to consider investments as an option.
 With interest rates at such low levels, investing had become a necessity rather than a luxury.

-As consumers, we cannot afford to just idle our savings and watch it get eroded by the inflation rate over time.
+As consumers, we cannot afford to just idle our savings and watch them get eroded by the inflation rate over time.
 There is a sense of urgency to put our savings to work if we want to achieve our financial goals in the next 10-20 years.

 Do follow my telegram channel to keep up with future promotions and market updates: